 The ASTM G21 was first released in 1990 as an official method to test the resistance of synthetic polymers to fungal attack.

 The current standard (ASTM G21-15) is the sixth version of this test method.
-Previous versions are listed below:

-Other materials, such as paint, dry wall, cardboard, fibers and adhesives may also be tested using the ASTM G21 method.
+Other materials, such as paint, drywall, cardboard, fibers, and adhesives may also be tested using the ASTM G21 method.

 Test samples are placed on an agar medium that is carbon-free (no readily available energy source) but contains the basic mineral salts required for fungi to grow.
 Having a carbon-free medium forces the fungi to grow on the test specimen and not on the surrounding agar surface.

 After being placed on the mineral salts medium, the test sample is inoculated with a concentrated spore suspension (inoculum) that contains five different fungal species.
+Each ASTM G21 fungus recommended for use in the method is listed below:

 Test plates are incubated at 28C at 90% relative humidity for 28 days to allow any possible fungal growth to develop.
 The test samples are examined every seven days to monitor progress.